nwg/nixpkgs-containers/README.md

 Note you must be using the newer nix, which can currently be installed (if you are on the old version) using nix-env -iA 'nixpkgs.nixUnstable'.
-You should do this system-wide and restart any builders.
+You should do this system-wide (into root's nix profile, as this is the system environment) and restart any builders using `systemctl restart nix-daemon`

 ```
 # (as root)